 Deferred payment agreement

-If you don’t have enough money to pay your fees and are finding it difficult to sell your home, or don’t wish to sell your home, you can request a long-term loan known as a ‘deferred payment agreement’ (Northern Ireland excepted).
+A deferred payment agreement is a long-term loan you can request from your local authority (Northern Ireland excepted).
+It's applicable if you don’t have enough money to pay care home fees and are finding it difficult to sell your home, or don’t wish to sell your home.

-This means that the council will pay your residential care costs and secure the loan against your property, until you pass away or the property is sold.
+By requesting this loan, the council will pay your residential care costs and secure the loan against your property, until you pass away or the property is sold.
 At this point the loan will be repaid to the local authority.
-This will all be outlined in an agreement with the council, which you will need to be sign.
+This will all be outlined in an agreement with the council, which you will need to sign.

 In England, all councils are required to offer deferred payments if you meet the following criteria: